-If you sell goods or services to the foreign market, you can use the PayPal merchant account.
+If you sell goods or services to a foreign market, you can use the PayPal merchant account.

 PayPal Through FirstOnline (FirstBank Internet Banking)

-When PayPal extended to Nigeria in 2014, they went into a partnership with FirstBank Nigeria.
+When PayPal extended to Nigeria in 2014, it went into a partnership with FirstBank Nigeria.
 The main benefit of this partnership is instant PayPal verification for FirstBank customers.

 A PayPal account through FirstBank doesn’t grant you access to receive money with PayPal.